Client Location Year Completed Range Featured Materials Used 2Construct for City of Greater Geelong Geelong, Victoria 2017 Omega™ Stainless steel

 This project required excavations to take place in old city laneways where limited information was available on soil conditions and what laid underneath the surface.

-The laneway project strategically links the CBD with the arts precinct and new Geelong Library.
+The Geelong Laneways project strategically links the CBD with the arts precinct and new Geelong Library.

-The Geelong Laneways project was a success, winning a Landscape Architecture award for Urban Design.
+The project was a success, winning a Landscape Architecture award for Urban Design.

 The project has since been featured on television programmes such as Postcards and the Channel 7 news.